Project Available-Citybikes: Concept and Funding

 I'm going to explain method and tools we used, give insights in the academical collaboration at the Lab and illustrate pitfalls and workarounds along the journey.

 The blog articles include the recommended ressources of artificial intelligence studies.
-I'm going to illustrate the idea of neuronal networks, refer to my favorite sources of learning (Books, online-courses, conferences etc.) and explain how we implemented our neuronal network. (also for non-developers)
+I'm going to illustrate the idea of neural networks, refer to my favorite sources of learning (Books, online-courses, conferences etc.) and explain how we implemented our neural network. (also for non-developers)

 Leave your phone number for a notification when a new article released.